xixu-me/git-desktop/docs/technical/windows-menu-bar.md

 # Windows Menu Bar

-One of the design decision early on with GitHub Desktop assumed a high-fidelity application menu.
+One of the design decision early on with Git Desktop assumed a high-fidelity application menu.
 On macOS we get that for free since the application menu is detached from the application (visually) and anchored at the top of the screen.
 On Windows, things aren't quite as simple.